 Interest on Margin

 Trade360 deploys its proprietary CrowdFeed technology embedded in its WebTrader, but trading signals from Trading Central remain the best feature at this broker.
 The MT5 trading platform is also available, catering to algorithmic traders, but Trade360 demands a $1,000 minimum deposit, while the educational content remains below average.
 Plus500 only provides traders with its sub-standard proprietary trading platform and established itself as an execution-only broker.
 It thrives with its asset selection and competitive commission-free pricing environment.
-A first deposit bonus and a generous reward program exist, an attractive incentive for high-volume traders.
+US traders using the Plus500 Futures platform can take advantage of a first deposit bonus and a generous reward program, offering attractive incentives for high-volume traders.

 Available Markets